ronancpl/HeavenMS/docs/feature_list.md

 * Expedition system - Multiples parties can attempt on a same instance (lobbies and expeds are mutually-exclusive).
 * Guild queue system - Guilds can register themselves on a queue for the GPQ.
 * EIM Pool system - After the first instance setup, next event instances are loaded beforehand and set on a pooling queue, optimizing future loadouts.
+* Recall system - Players can rejoin the last event instance they were in before disconnection.

 Player potentials:

 * Adventurer Mount quests functional.
 * All Equipment levels up.
 * Player level rates.
-* Gain fame by quests.
+* Gain fame by quests and event instances.
 * Pet evolutions functional (not GMS-like).
 * Reviewed keybinding system.
 * Account's Character slots: either each world has it's own count or there's a shared value between all worlds.